Some companies are still of the misunderstanding that Salesforce CRM® is only a sales tool. That could not be further from the truth!

 What are cases and why is communication so important!

 Cases are a description of a customer’s feedback, problems, ideas and queries and Case Management is how your organisation handles these.
 If your business wants your Contact Centre and/or Technical Services Support – whatever you may call it – to deliver great customer service and meet their Service Level Agreements (SLA), it is vital to understand how to improve this area of your business.
-As I’ve read through what Salesforce Case Management is capable of I have been amazed with it’s potential.
+As I’ve read through what Salesforce Case Management is capable of I have been amazed at it’s potential.

 These Multi-channels of communication include:

-Automatically creates a case in salesforce using the information within the email to auto-populate Salesforce fields.
+Automatically creates a case in Salesforce using the information within the email to auto-populate Salesforce fields.
 The case goes into a queue and can be assigned to the best person depending on the assignment rules that have been set ensuring your customers get the quickest resolution to their issues.
 While the case is being worked, the customer has been alerted informing them that the case has been received and that they will be contacted soon.

 Very similar to email-to-case, with the exception that the web form fields are those that are directly associated and auto-populate the Salesforce fields.